 Climate-smart agriculture and risk management in Laikipia and Nyandarua

 Climate change is a major threat to the sustainable development in Kenya.
-Rural small-scale farmers normally bear the brunt of climate change that compound the existing challenges because of poverty, sensitivity of their geographical locations, high dependence on natural resources and limited capacity to adopt new livelihood strategies.
+Rural small-scale farmers normally bear the brunt of climate change that compound the existing challenges.
 Kenyan households heavily rely on rain-fed agriculture, which in turn leaves them vulnerable to extreme droughts exacerbated by climate change.
-Many households in Kenya lack alternative sources of livelihood, hence diversification cannot be expected.
-It lacks strong and well-coordinated community driven initiatives for disaster and risk reduction.
+Many households lack alternative sources of livelihood, hence diversification cannot be expected.
+Strong and well-coordinated community driven initiatives for disaster and risk reduction are lacking.

 The main target group are 750 smallholder farmers in Laikipia and Nyandarua Counties, who are affected by the adverse effects of climate change.
-This include 60% women, 40% men, and 20% of the total target group being youth who are mostly smallholder farmers.
+The smallholder farmers are 60 per cent women, 40 per cent men, and 20 per cent youth.
 Selected beneficiaries participate in trainings on climate-smart agriculture, receive improved irrigation systems, and act as multipliers to reach all targeted households.

 APPROACH AND ACTIVITIES